romashouckfamily/lab/syllabus/day1.md

 - Install Package control: Tools > Install Package Control and View Console: View > Show Console
 - Go to Tools > Command Palette.
 Click on Install Package
 - Install "Javascript Console" https://calebgrove.com/articles/js-console-sublime-text
-- The console requires a Node.js install: https://github.com/nodesource/distributions/blob/master/README.md#installation-instructions
+- The console requires a Node.js install: https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-18-04
-When you download the Node.js files, remember to click extract to place them on your computer.
+- Look for where node.js has been installed on your machine: `which node`
+- Use that location in your `Node.sublime-build` file

 ## 3. [30 minutes] Get setup with Github
+- Creat github account

 - Setup git: https://help.github.com/en/articles/set-up-git
 `sudo apt install git` You'll have to enter your password and hit `y` once or twice.